PRIMARY SCHOOL ACTIVITY SHEETS

 Other External Resources

 They have prepared primary school lesson plans as part of the online course ‘How to Teach Computing: An Introduction to Concepts, Tools and Resources for Secondary Teachers’ delivered by European Schoolnet Academy.
 Some examples on their lesson plan include:

 Code Club is a programme run by the Raspberry Pi Foundation, a registered UK charity.
 They work with a global community of volunteers, educators, and partners in 160 countries to run free school based coding clubs for children aged 9–13 years.

 Their free step-by-step project resources (see examples below), allows children to learn how to make their own games, animations, and websites with coding languages such as Scratch, HTML/CSS, and Python.

 Scratch is a fun and interesting way to introduce software development to students, where they can create stories, games and animations to be shared worldwide.

 As students create with Scratch, they learn to think creatively, work collaboratively, and reason systematically.

-Free resources for teaching primary aged students are available and which consist of a digital pack containing 10 step-by-step, 45 minute lesson plans.
-To download your free digital pack follow this link to register.
+Get free resources for primary aged students that consist of a digital pack containing 10 step-by-step, 45 minute lesson plans and resources for post-primary students, simply check out this link!